 Composers, holographers, roboticists, electricians, engineers, photographers... you name it and one of them has mastered it.

 We previously talked about Nikolai Tesla and the use of his inventions in music.
-But these guys have taken up about a million notches.
+But these guys have taken up about a million notches in terms of playing "weird instruments".
 Programming the Mario Bros. theme song to be played is one thing.
 Jumping out on stage with a MIDI guitar and risking vaporizing yourself is the next level.
 You have to have a lot of trust in your partners to be the one standing in the midst of the light show, and be relaxed enough to actually play the precise movements required for guitar.